How to Handle Sales Rejection: Ultimate Guide for B2B Sales

 Over time, this data-driven approach leads to fewer rejections, as you can anticipate objections and deliver proposals that directly address their needs.

-Staying connected with prospects is critical in sales, and tracking how they interact with your proposals gives you a competitive edge.
+Sales professionals know that staying connected with prospects is critical in sales, and tracking how they interact with your proposals gives you a competitive edge.

 With client communication tracking, you can monitor when emails are opened, which sections are reviewed, and what parts are revisited.